hil400k/dev-knowledges/english.md

 `He had been living in London for 15 years when he moved to Glasgowe`
 - To refer to an action whose duration caused visible results at a later point of time in the past `They were tired because they had been cleaning the house all day`

+---

+> Future will

+- To make predictions about the future, usually with perharps or after the verbs belive, think, hope, expect, be sure, etc